pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 The limitation of application query methods is that they can only query the aggregate sequences.
-Often, users of your application will need to see views of the application state that depend on more sophisticated queries.
+Often, users of your application will need views of the application state that depend on more sophisticated queries.
 To support these queries, it is sometimes desirable to "project" the state of the application as a whole into "materialised views" that are specifically designed to support such queries.

 In order to do this, we must be able to propagate the state of the application as a whole, whilst avoiding the "dual writing" problem.
-This firstly requires recording all the aggregate evens of an application in a "total order" (as mentioned above).
+This firstly requires recording all the aggregate evens of an application in a sequence for the application as a whole.
-And since there may be a large number of these events, we also need to be able to select a small number from this potentially large sequence, so that we can progressively work along the sequence.

 As mentioned above, an application object has a ``notification_log`` attribute.
-The notification log presents all the aggregate eventsof an application as a sequence of event notifications in the order they were stored.
+The notification log presents all the aggregate events of an application in the order they were stored as a sequence of "event notifications".
+An event notification is nothing more than a stored event that also has a "notification ID".

 The ``select()`` method of the notification log can be used to obtain a selection of the application's event notifications.
-The argument ``start`` can be used to progressively read all of a potentially very large number of event notifications.
+The ``start`` and ``limit`` arguments can be used to progressively read all of a potentially very large number of event notifications.
-The ``limit`` argument can be used to restrict the number of event notifications that will be returned when the method is called.

 .. code-block:: python

+    # First page.
-    notifications = application.notification_log.select(start=1, limit=4)
+    notifications = application.notification_log.select(
+        start=1, limit=2
+    )
-    assert [n.id for n in notifications] == [1, 2, 3, 4]
+    assert [n.id for n in notifications] == [1, 2]

     assert 'Dog.Started' in notifications[0].topic
     assert b'Fido' in notifications[0].state